 PACAK Festival Langkawi

-PACAK Festival Langkawi is an evolving community-based cultural platform that brings together visual art, performing arts, artistic research, traditional culture, workshops, and cross-cultural exchange within the unique environment of Langkawi, Malaysia.
+PACAK Festival Langkawi is an evolving community-based cultural platform that brings together visual art, performance, artistic research, traditional culture, creative learning, and cross-cultural exchange within the unique landscape of Langkawi, Malaysia.

-Developed by Amir Zainorin under Jambatan in collaboration with Kapallorek Art Space, PACAK began as a response to the possibility of creating meaningful encounters between art, culture, people, and place.
-It sees culture not as something fixed or preserved behind glass, but as something living — shaped through participation, collaboration, experimentation, and everyday experience.
+Initiated by Amir Zainorin through Jambatan, PACAK emerged from a simple belief: that meaningful encounters can happen when art, culture, people, and place come together.
+It sees culture not as something fixed or preserved, but as something living—shaped through participation, conversation, experimentation, and everyday experience.

-PACAK moves across different environments and communities in Langkawi.
-Activities may take place at Stateless House Langkawi, in rice fields, beaches, villages, community spaces, schools, and public sites across the island.
+Rather than being confined to a single venue, PACAK unfolds across different environments and communities throughout Langkawi.
+Activities may take place at Stateless House Langkawi, in rice fields, beaches, villages, community spaces, schools, local businesses, and public sites across the island.

 • workshops and creative learning activities